Open Bible Data Home About News OET Key

 RV After this Jesus, knowing that all things are now finished, that the scripture might be accomplished, saith, I thirst.

-WBS After this Jesus, knowing that all things are now finished, that the scripture might be accomplished, saith, I thirst.
+Wbstr After this, Jesus knowing that all things were now accomplished, that the scripture might be fulfilled, saith, I thirst.

-(After these things, Yesus/Yeshua knowing that all things were now perfourmed, that the scripture might be fulfilled, he sayth, I thirste.)
+(After these things, Yesus/Yeshua knowing that all things were now performed, that the scripture might be fulfilled, he sayth, I thirste.)

-(After that when Yesus/Yeshua knew that all was perfourmed, that the scripture might be fulfilled, he said: I am a thyrst.)
+(After that when Yesus/Yeshua knew that all was performed, that the scripture might be fulfilled, he said: I am a thyrst.)

 TNT After that when Iesus perceaved that all thinges were performed: that the scripture myght be fulfilled he sayde: I thyrst.